 I learn that I know things about people I cannot normally know.
 I keep this to myself, even though both of my parents have extra-sensory abilities.
 I choose to keep it from most of my friends and just try to deal with it.

 I graduate from Loyola College (now Loyola University) in Baltimore with a Biology (pre-med) degree.

 And then the struggle begins – my own internal struggle of what I really want to do and who I really am.
 An internship at a hospital makes me realize that medical school is not for me.
 I play the game and decide to have jobs that do not suit me.
 I give in to accepted modes of behavior and squelch my true desire of expanding my para-normal abilities.
 I change jobs a lot.
 I create my own nation-wide wholesale/retail jewelry business and that keeps me busy for many years.
 However, I am not fulfilled.

 I marry.
 Twice.
 I do not have children.
 My nephews provide me with some of the joy that children bring.
 I become a U.S. citizen.

 I move to the Inner Banks of North Carolina with Patrick and 2 cats named Zulu and Comet.
 Before moving to the water, we live on Capitol Hill in Washington, DC for a couple of years.
 Prior to that, I live in the Baltimore area, including Baltimore City, for about 20 years.

 I have chosen two very interesting people to be born to.
 I admire my parents deeply for their courage in coming to America.
 They do not have to leave Istanbul due to strife, oppression, or religious persecution.
-They have lots of physical luxuries and all the love they need there.
+They had physical luxuries and all the love they needed there.
 Still, they leave it all behind because America is the place for us to be.
 I am grateful for the hardships my parents go through.
 America can be tough place for a foreigner with an accent.
 After an adventurous life, my father leaves his Earthly body on September 6, 2016 and he still visits me.